 Managing Member, DLF Attorneys

 An AV® Preeminent rated attorney by Martindale-Hubbell, Daley actively litigates in both the state and federal courts, representing clients in all areas of civil litigation including: products liability, professional liability, general liability, premises liability, and business and commercial litigation.
 Prior to founding DLF Attorneys, Damian was a partner in the Miami office of a prestigious statewide civil defense firm.
 Outside of the office, Damian devotes his time to various philanthropic pursuits including serving as a facilitator in Catalyst Miami’s Step Up Miami Program.

 Daniel is a Partner in the Miami office of the law firm Shutts & Bowen LLP, where is he a member of the Business Litigation and Financial Services Practice Groups.
 Daniel regularly represents clients across various industry sectors in complex civil litigation, regulatory investigations and enforcement proceedings, and class action lawsuits.
 He received his B.A. from the University of Virginia and his J.D. from the George Washington University Law School.

-Gina Ciraldo Stabile (Chair)
+Gina Ciraldo Stabile (Past Chair)

 CEO, CosMedical Technologies

 Gina Ciraldo Stabile is CEO of CosMedical Technologies, a private label skin care company based in Davie, Florida.
 Prior to joining CosMedical, Gina was a trusts and estates associate at international law firms in New York City and Miami.
 Gina serves as the chair of the Development Committee and a member of the Finance and Executive Committees of the board of directors of Catalyst Miami.
 Gina received her B.A. from the University of Pennsylvania and her J.D. from The George Washington University Law School.
 She lives in Miami Beach with her husband Daniel and her dog Rocco.